influxdata/telegraf/plugins/inputs/sqlserver/README.md

   ## This setting/metric is optional and is disabled by default.
   # health_metric = false

-  ## Possible queries accross different versions of the collectors
+  ## Possible queries across different versions of the collectors
   ## Queries enabled by default for specific Database Type

   ## database_type =  AzureSQLDB  by default collects the following queries